 What is Biocontrol?

 Biocontrol agents are an integral part of organic farming.
 In organic farming, farmers believe in mutualism.
 In other words, organic farmers keep a balance of useful and harmful agents within the system.
 The chemicals used for eradicating pest and parasite might not be always successful and also harm useful agents too.
-Instead, farmers used biocontrol agents which predate on the insects and pests that cause diseases to crops.
-This approach of pest management needs a vivid knowledge about the life cycle and feeding habits of different life forms.
+Instead, farmers used biocontrol agents which predate the insects and pests that cause diseases to crops.
+This approach of pest management needs vivid knowledge about the life cycle and feeding habits of different life forms.

-Microbes as Biocontrol Agents
+Microbial Biocontrol Agents